buluti/Billups/README.md

 ## Installation instructions
 - Get the repo
 - Check if docker-compose is set as Startup project.
 Set it if not.
-- Run the repo
+- Run the project
+- If **postgre container** does not start and reports this error "...could not open directory "pg_notify" No such file or directory" do  these steps:
+	- delete the docker image,
+ 	- delete  ```.containers/database``` folder from your project location
+  	- start the project again

 - Ports:
     - http 5000